hiamitabha/genai-bench/README.md

-# benchmarking together
+# Benchmarking Together APIs
+Together is a service that enables developers to build applications with access to APIs for open source machine learning models.
-Code to benchmark Together APIs and demostrate how they work Reports the end to end time for API access and the token generation time reported by together
+This code attempts to benchmark Together APIs and demostrates how they work.
+Reports the end to end time for API access and the token generation time reported by together.

 # Usage:
 python3 benchmark.py togethercomputer/RedPajama-INCITE-7B-Instruct <API_key>